Here are 5 facts about the Selma march you may not know

 Pettus, whose family once owned slaves, was regarded as a hero in Alabama during and after Reconstruction, according to the Smithsonian.

-In 2015, there was a movement to rename the bridge, which would have require approval from the State of Alabama.
-A petition gathered 189,000 signatures and an Alabama Senate bill aimed at renaming the bridge to the Journey to Freedom bridge passed, but died later in the House, according to AL.com.
+In 2015, there was a movement to rename the bridge, which would have required approval from the State of Alabama.
+A petition gathered 189,000 signatures and an Alabama Senate bill aimed at renaming the bridge to the Journey to Freedom bridge passed.
+The bill later died in the House, according to AL.com.

 In a letter written in 2015, Reps.
-John Lewis and Teri Sewell defended keeping the name of the bridge, saying that erasing the name would not erase America's history of racism.
+John Lewis and Teri Sewell defended keeping the name of the bridge, arguing that erasing the name would not erase America's history of racism.

 "Renaming the Bridge will never erase its history.
 Instead of hiding our history behind a new name we must embrace it — the good and the bad," the letter reads.